 Compulsory

-- provide students with the theoretical understanding and practical training necessary to quantitatively characterise the work of the wind in different environmental systems.
+- Acquire understanding and skills necessary to measure and monitor the work of the wind in different environmental systems.

 Dissertation in Environmental Monitoring, Research and Management (60 credits)